cnydo/aerial-image-object-detection/README.md

 ```
 > [!IMPORTANT]
 > YOLO locates labels automatically for each image by replacing the last instance of `/images` in each images path with  `/labels`.
-Organize the dataset structure as follows:
+Organize the dataset structure as follows (`images` folder contains the images and `labels` folder contains the annotations files):
 ```
 data
 ├── train